samirbanjanovic/Wayless/README.md

 # WayMore

 `WayMore` is a thread-safe singletong that stores previously configured and requested instances of `Wayless`.
-Via the singleton you can configure and cache mappings for future use, or request a mapper by calling the overloaded `Get` method.
+Via the singleton you can configure and cache mappings for future use by calling `SetRules` or request a mapper by calling the overloaded `Get` method.

-	var mapper = WayMore.Wayless
-			.Get<PersonDTONested, PersonNested>();

-Once you have a mapper instance you can extend mappings the same way as if the Wayless constructor was called the directly.

-	mapper.FieldMap(d => d.Nickname, s => $"{s.LastName}, {s.FirstName}")
-			.FieldSet(d => d.CreateTime, DateTime.Now);

 To cache an instance of a mapper you can configure it ahead of time (application startup) and use it later by calling the `Get` method, or directly use the mapper by calling the generic `Map` from `WayMore`.